spectrocloud/librarium/packages/docs/content/02-getting-started/3-vmware-your-first-cluster.md

 > **The guided documentation guide below is prescriptive with the names and selections.
 We highly recommend you follow the guide verbatim for your first cluster.**

-The following steps will be taken to provision your first AWS cluster:
+The following steps will be taken to provision your first VMware cluster:

 * Create Cluster Profile
-* Add AWS Cloud Account
+* Add VMware Cloud Account
 * Provision Cluster

 # Cluster Profile